mikechambers/dcli/src/dcliah/README.md

     -D, --data-dir <data-dir>
             Directory where Destiny 2 manifest and activity database files are stored. (optional)

-            This will normally be downloaded using the dclim and dclias tools, and uses a system appropriate directory by default.
+            This will normally be downloaded using the dclim tool, and uses a system appropriate directory by default.
     -e, --end-custom-time <end-custom-time>
             Custom end time in RFC 3339 date / time format